 Nothing can beat trial and error.
 In lead generation, no two brands and strategies are the same.
 If you have the time and resources, then gear up for a lot of A/B testing to figure out what works and what doesn’t.

-There’s plenty of room to figure out the new LinkedIn limits, and you might even discover a new strategy for your brand along the way.
+There’s plenty of room to figure out the new LinkedIn limits.
+And with LinkedIn support, and you might even discover a new strategy for your brand along the way.
 So have lots of patience and determination, don’t be afraid to experiment.